MAAE Hosts Strings Ed Workshop at MMEA Conference

 This past September a second Roundtable, hosted by the USM Music Department, focused on the issue of creating and fostering strings programs in Maine public schools and included good input from strings educators themselves, including from Anne Wilkinson, the strings ed teacher at USM and director of strings at Thornton Academy.

-The challenges – particularly for band and choral teachers who might want to start strings programs at their schools, and who receive pre-service training in strings, but need more training and ongoing support, will be the subject of a meeting on April 26th at the Maine Department of Education.
-Hosted by Beth Lambert, Visual and Performing Arts specialist at the DOE, the meeting will include representatives from the USM and UMaine music ed departments and the MMEA, as well as several interested band teachers.
+The challenges – particularly for band and choral teachers who might want to start strings programs at their schools, and who receive pre-service training in strings, but need more training and ongoing support, were the subject of a meeting on April 26th at the Maine Department of Education.
+Hosted by Beth Lambert, Visual and Performing Arts specialist at the DOE, the meeting included representatives from the USM and UMaine music ed departments and the MMEA, as well as several interested band teachers.